bshambaugh/ockam-experiments/README.md

 https://learn.sparkfun.com/tutorials/cryptographic-co-processor-atecc508a-qwiic-hookup-guide/

-paraphrasing the video in the tutorial: "The ATECC508A creates a digital signature which allows the data and digital signature to be sent, verifing the sender." https://www.youtube.com/watch?v=_MjjF211BM8
+paraphrasing the video in the tutorial: "The ATECC508A creates a digital signature which allows the data and digital signature to be sent, verifing the sender."
+"It is using the private key to create the signature, that can only be found on the chip" -- presumably the private key on the chip operates on the message to create the signature https://www.youtube.com/watch?v=_MjjF211BM8

 However Ockam’s protocol appears to use ed2559 [0] asymmetric signatures.
 I am not sure the breakout board will work out of the box like in the Sparkfun tutorial.